gabriel-bornea/monadyssey/readme.md

 errors in a structured way.

 ### Examples
-To see specific examples of how to use each component, please refer to the method descriptions and comments within the source code.
+To provide a clearer understanding of how to effectively use each component of our library, we will soon add detailed real-world examples.
+These examples will demonstrate practical applications, showcasing step-by-step usage in common scenarios.
+For immediate guidance, please refer to the method descriptions and inline comments within the source code, which are designed to help you get started.